asmaanassar/Movies-Library/README.md

 - when i type localhost:3000 go to the home page
 - when i type localhost:3000/favorit go to the next page call welcom
 - when i type any thing error go to the page like 404 error

+### Asyncronuns
+this operation can be triggered only with tow things

+* web API/browser
+* Promisses
+## promisses means resolve (.then)and reject (.catch)
+### API
+* it is Application user interface
+* it will take a "req" from client and take it as areq to server and take the "res" from server and go back to the client.
+* API can read and understand another language

+### Data base Managment system
+* Database Management System (DBMS) is a software for storing and retrieving users’ data while considering appropriate security measures.
+It consists of a group of programs which manipulate the database.
+The DBMS accepts the request for data from an application and instructs the operating system to provide the specific data.
+In large systems, a DBMS helps users and other third-party software to store and retrieve data.

+### Here, is the list of some popular DBMS system:

+* MySQL
+* Microsoft Access
+* Oracle
+* PostgreSQL
+* dBASE
+* FoxPro
+* SQLite
+* IBM DB2
+* LibreOffice Base
+* MariaDB
+* Microsoft SQL Server etc.